 If a green card holder (lawful permanent or conditional resident) leaves the United States and wishes to return, the person's trip must be for a temporary visit, not because that person's "real" home is elsewhere.
 Making your home in another country can lead to the conclusion that you have "abandoned" (given up) your U.S. residence.

-They’re probably based on the fact that being away from the U.S. for longer than six months will raise suspicion and questions, and being away for more than a year guarantees that you will have to attend an Immigration Court hearing before you can reclaim your U.S. residency and green card.
+They're probably based on the fact that being away from the U.S. for longer than six months will raise suspicion and questions, and being away for more than a year guarantees that your green card is invalidated as a travel document.
+You might be barred from boarding a U.S. plane or other transport or, if you are allowed on, be told by the officials who let you into the U.S. that you'll be expected to attend an Immigration Court hearing before you can reclaim your U.S. residency and green card.

 Be warned, however: Even if you're let in at the border, if you later apply for U.S. citizenship, the immigration authorities can review the question of whether you abandoned your U.S. residence.